 Photo courtesy of Silver Dollar City

-A part of the Ozark mountain landscape for more than 50 years, Silver Dollar City is themed as an 1880s mining town, with 40 rides, live shows, crafts demonstrations and seasonal festivals.
+A part of the Ozark mountain landscape for more than 60 years, Silver Dollar City is themed as an 1880s mining town, with more than 30 rides, live shows, crafts demonstrations and seasonal festivals.
 The park’s season runs mid-March through December, and nearly everything remains open through fall, weather permitting.
-The National Harvest & Cowboy Festival in October adds a Wild West Show, barn dances and country music performers.
+The Harvest Festival from the end of September through October has special craft days, a cowboy camp and emporium, and thousands of illuminated pumpkins each night.
+And, in select days in September there are special country music concerts.
 Silver Dollar City is also known for its above-par arts and crafts shopping, Southern food and the Marvel Cave, 500 feet underground.